AdrianSchneider/httprompt/README.md

 - `baseUrl`: sets the base URL (prepend to all URLs).
 Example: `http://yoursite.com` or `http://localhost:8888`
 - `vars`: set arbitrary variables here that you can use in commands.
 For example, if you set `username` and `password`, you could use `$(vars.username)` and `$(vars.password)` in commands and they would be expanded.
+- `startupTasks`: defines an array of tasks to run when opening a profile for the first time
 - `actions`: defines custom commands made up of existing commands.
 For example, you could define login:

 ```